British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 The greeting “hello” is expressed in the American and British vocabulary by using the phrase “yo! yo!” which has also been widely adopted by the British.

-It is typical for people of a more recent generation to greet one another with the expression “How are you?” these days.
+Nowadays, it is typical for people of a more recent generation to greet one another with the expression “How are you?”

 Take, for example, Yo!
 Please tell me about what happened to you last night.